Samabhavana Society: Corporate Social Responsibility(CSR)

 Corporates partner with Samabhavana to support various causes through their CSR projects.

-'Cuppa dile se' is project in alignment with the National Policy for Persons with Disabilities to promote education and employment-enhancing opportunities for women, children, elderly and the differently-abled.
+'Cuppa dile se' is project in alignment with the National Policy for Persons with Disabilities to promote education and employment-enhancing opportunities for women, children, elderly and the disabled.
 Corporates who partnered for this project hired tea vendors who are deaf and mute as part of their livelihood enhancement initiatives under CSR.

-SMILE (Students Mastering Important Life skills Education) program is a project that educates students for special needs from Grade-I to Grade 10 on areas of child protection, gender equality, responsible behavior, financial inclusion and physiology with additional classes on safe sex, STDs and HIV/AIDs.
+SMILE (Students Mastering Important Life skills Education) program is a project that educates students with disabilities from Grade-I to Grade 10 on areas of child protection, gender equality, responsible behavior, financial inclusion and physiology with additional classes on safe sex, STDs and HIV/AIDs.
 Anatomy classes are taken for Grade-9 and Grade-10.

 Healthy Adolescent Initiative (HAI) program helps adolescents and teachers with regular health check-ups and nutritional advice.

 Walt Disney India joined hands with Samabhavana to paint the pediatric wards at Wadia Children's Hospital for their Voluntears program.